MHuzaifaRauf/CODSOFT/README.md

-This repository contains Jupyter notebooks that utilize various datasets for different machine learning tasks.
 The datasets used in these notebooks are sourced from Kaggle and are available for download at the following links:

 - **Credit Card Fraud Detection**: This dataset is used for detecting fraudulent transactions in credit card data.
 You can download it from [Kaggle](https://www.kaggle.com/datasets/kartik2112/fraud-detection).